 Stay off the screens, and switch to reading a real book or read a magazine instead.
 The blue light emitting from your tablets, laptops or phones is harmful to your eyes anyways.

-Also, a great tip is that it’s easier to stay asleep at colder temperatures.
+Also, a great tip is that it’s easier to stay asleep in colder temperatures.
 My husband would not agree since he has to deal with my cold hands and feet.
 It does seem to improve how well you can sleep when you drop the thermostat a degree or two though.
-Snuggle up at that bed and get comfortable!
+Snuggle up in that bed and get comfortable!

 Wake Up with Intention and Joy